 Zahra Dalilah is a black feminist writer and activist from South London.
 With an educational background in international relations and languages, Zahra travels, heritage and studies have equipped her analysis of local and global politics.
 She has spent the last three years in London as a campaigner and organiser working on critical youth education, anti-gentrification, food sovereignty, land rights, political engagements with marginalised communities and uniting struggles of the African Diaspora.
 Her favourite colour is purple.

 Journalist and Commentator

-Remi Adekoya is Polish-Nigerian.
-He is the former political editor of the Warsaw Business Journal.
-He has written for Foreign Affairs, Politico and several Polish newspapers such as Gazeta Wyborcza, Wprost, naTemat.pl, Central European Financial Observer and Poland Today.
-He has provided socio-political commentary and analysis for BBC, Sky News, Al-Jazeera, Canadian Broadcasting Corporation (CBC), African Arguments, Stratfor, Geopolitical Intelligence Services (GIS), Radio France International among others.
+Remi Adekoya is the former political editor of the Warsaw Business Journal.
+He has written for Foreign Policy, Foreign Affairs, the Guardian, Politico, Washington Post, Quillette, Central European Financial Observer as well as several Polish newspapers.
+He has provided socio-political commentary and analysis for BBC, Sky News, Al-Jazeera, Canadian Broadcasting Corporation (CBC), African Arguments, Stratfor, Geopolitical Intelligence Services (GIS), Radio France International and Democracy Now among others.
 He is currently conducting PhD research on the role of political leadership in identity politics at the University of Sheffield and is a member of the Editorial Working Group of Review of African Political Economy (ROAPE).